vhineshr/FaceRecognition/README.md

 Once the .jar file is executed, the app window pops up.
 1. Enter the lower bound value.
 2. Enter the upper bound value.
+3. Press the search button.
-3. The largest palindromic number within the given bound values is displayed in the answer field.
+4. The largest palindromic number within the given bound values is displayed in the answer field.
 ### Features:

 1. If the input values are not valid, it will be highlighted in red.